The University Alcohol Policies are intended to guide practices relating to alcohol use in order to achieve the following:

 - Students are adults and many are of legal drinking age; they believe it is their right to drink and may exercise that right.

 - Well-managed and regulated alcohol use on campus can provide a safer environment than consumption at local off-campus establishments.
 For students living on campus, the privilegeto use alcohol on campus mitigates the risk of drinking and driving.

 - On-campus alcohol consumption offers opportunities to teach and encourage responsiblechoices regarding alcohol use.

-For students: the Judicial Affairs Officer; for staff: the Associate Vice President for Human Resource Programs; for faculty: the Associate Vice President for Faculty Affairs & Academic Resources for Faculty; for visitors: the University Police
+For students: the Community Responsibility and Student Conduct Officer; for staff: the Associate Vice President for Human Resource Programs; for faculty: the Associate Vice President for Faculty Affairs & Academic Resources for Faculty; for visitors: the University Police

 Students, faculty, staff and visitors of CSU Channel Islands